-- The director of the Alaska Department of Fish and Game or a designee; - The director of the Washington Department of Fish and Wildlife or a designee; - The director of the Oregon Department of Fish and Wildlife or a designee; - The Regional Administrator of the National Marine Fisheries Alaska Regional Office or a designee; and - Seven private citizens who are familiar with the fishing industry, marine conservation, or both.
-These citizens (5 members from Alaska and 2 from Washington) are appointed by the Secretary of Commerce from lists submitted by the Governors of Alaska and Washington.
+- The director of the ADFG or a designee; - The director of the Washington Department of Fish and Wildlife or a designee; - The director of the Oregon Department of Fish and Wildlife or a designee; - The Regional Administrator of the NMFS Alaska Regional Office or a designee; and - Seven private citizens who are familiar with the fishing industry, marine conservation, or both.
+These citizens (five members from Alaska and 2 from Washington) are appointed by the Secretary of Commerce from lists submitted by the Governors of Alaska and Washington.

-There are also four non-voting members who assist the NPFMC in decision-making.
+There are also four non-voting members who assist the Council in decision-making.
 They represent:

-- The Pacific States Marine Fisheries Commission (data and research); - The U.S. Fish and Wildlife Service (seabirds, ecosystems, otters and walrus); - The U.S. Department of State (decisions that have international implications); and - The U.S. Coast Guard (enforcement and safety issues).
+- The Pacific States Marine Fisheries Commission (data and research); - The U.S. Fish and Wildlife Service (USFWS) (seabirds, ecosystems, otters and walrus); - The U.S. Department of State (decisions that have international implications); and - The USCG (enforcement and safety issues).

-The NPFMC is supported by two formal advisory groups: the Scientific and Statistical Committee (SSC) and the Advisory Panel (AP).
+The Council is supported by two formal advisory groups: the SSC and the AP.

 The SSC is composed of experts in biology, statistics, economics, sociology, and other relevant disciplines from the federal, state, and private scientific communities and other appropriate sources.
 Independent experts on the SSC cannot be employed by an interest group or advocacy group.
-The AP are recognized experts from the fishing industry and represent a variety of gear types, industry and related interests as well as a spread of geographic regions of Alaska and the Pacific Northwest.
-The NPFMC relies on the AP for advice on how various fishery management alternatives will affect the industry and local economies; on potential conflicts between user groups of a given fishery resource or area; and, on the extent to which the US will utilize resources managed by the NPFMC's FMPs.
-The AP consists of approximately 20 members, however, the NPFMC will not necessarily keep all seats filled.
+The AP are recognized experts from the fishing industry and represent a variety of gear types, industry, and related interests as well as a spread of geographic regions of Alaska and the Pacific Northwest.
+The Council relies on the AP for advice on how various fishery management alternatives will affect the industry and local economies; on potential conflicts between user groups of a given fishery resource or area; and, on the extent to which the U.S. will utilize resources managed by the Council's FMPs.
+The AP consists of approximately 20 members; however, the Council will not necessarily keep all seats filled.

-The NPFMC appoints "Plan Teams" for each of the major FMPs.
+The Council appoints "Plan Teams" for each of the major FMPs.
 Members of each team are selected from those agencies and organizations having a role in the research and/or management of fisheries.
-The Plan Teams review stock assessment information and assist in the preparation of the annual Stock Assessment and Fishery Evaluation (SAFE) documents including formulation of recommendations on annual Acceptable Biological Catch (ABC) levels for groundfish, crab, and scallop species under the jurisdiction of the Council.
-The Plan Teams may also prepare and/or amendments and supporting analytical documents for the Council, SSC and AP; aggregate and evaluate public/industry proposals and comments; summarize and evaluate data related to the biological, economic and social conditions of the fishery; conduct and evaluate analyses pertaining to management of the fisheries; evaluate the effectiveness of management measures in achieving the plan's objectives; and recommend when and how management measures need to be changed.
+The Plan Teams review stock assessment information and assist in the preparation of the annual SAFE documents including formulation of recommendations on annual ABC levels for groundfish, crab, and scallop species under the jurisdiction of the Council.
+The Plan Teams may also prepare and/or amendments and supporting analytical documents for the Council, SSC, and AP; aggregate and evaluate public/industry proposals and comments; summarize and evaluate data related to the biological, economic, and social conditions of the fishery; conduct and evaluate analyses pertaining to management of the fisheries; evaluate the effectiveness of management measures in achieving the plan's objectives; and recommend when and how management measures need to be changed.

-The NPFMC may appoint standing and ad-hoc committees from among the voting and non-voting members and knowledgeable members of the public, as it deems necessary for the conduct of Council business.
-The NPFMC Chair may also appoint standing or ad-hoc Committees that include industry representatives or other participants to address specific management issues or programs.
+The Council may appoint standing and ad-hoc committees from among the voting and non-voting members and knowledgeable members of the public, as it deems necessary for the conduct of Council business.
+The Council Chair may also appoint standing or ad-hoc Committees that include industry representatives or other participants to address specific management issues or programs.